Joyous Yule, Tolkien fans!

 – President Corey “The Tolkien Professor” Olsen

-Be sure to visit the Exclusives section for Dr. Olsen’s The Hobbit lecture series, updates on his new book Exploring The Hobbit and much more!
+Be sure to check out Dr. Olsen’s lecture series on The Hobbit, as well as updates about his new book Exploring The Hobbit and much more!